onbloc/gno-token-resource/README.md

      - `symbol`: The abbreviation of your token's name, AKA the ticker.
 Please capitalize all letters.
      - `decimals`: The decimals of your token.
      - `chain_id`: The chain ID of your token.
      - `description`: A description of your token.
-You can write up to 1500 letters.
+You can write up to 1,500 letters.
      - `website_url`: The Website URL of your token.
+     - `twitter_url`: The Twitter URL of your token.
+     - `discord_url`: The Discord URL of your token.
+     - `docs_url`: The Docs URL of your token.
      - `image`: The location of the image of your token.
        - Use the `svg` format and set the file's name as <YOUR-TOKEN-SYMBOL.svg>
        - Add the image file in `/gno-native/images` folder.